The Chris Moyles Show: Stand-in presenters

 Johnny Vaughan initially covered the programme when Moyles and the team were absent and presented the programme under the title The 6.30 till 10 Thang – a variation on his normal 4 till 7 Thang drive-time slot.
 Vaughan used most of his own features from his afternoon slot and would be joined on air by his usual team of Gavin Woodman, Sunta Templeton, Big Si and Little Si.

-As of 2019, Toby Tarrant typically covers Moyles and the team, retaining the usual format of the show, as does Adam Brown, but only at weekends.
-Sometimes, when Chris and the team are off for their holidays, Polly James presents the show.
+As of 2019, Toby Tarrant is the regular cover presenter and retains a similar show format of chat, listener interactions and celebrity guests, especially when joined by Dominic Byrne.
+Other presenters such as Adam Brown and Polly James have also covered the show, particularly on Saturdays or bank holidays, but revert to a more generic Radio X show format by playing more music and shorter links.

 BBC Radio 1 version

 At eight years and 253 days, The Chris Moyles Show holds the title of the longest running breakfast show in Radio 1's history, having overtaken original Radio 1 breakfast show presenter Tony Blackburn's tenure of five years between 1967 and 1973.